 Setting: Post Chosen but AU straight away.
 So no comics and no Angel Season 5.

 There was nothing he could do and he’d never felt so helpless.
-Not since Giles had witnessed Buffy Summers jump to her death from Glory’s tower had he felt so wretched and useless and now here he was in a New York alley, watching Ariela losing a battle with two Pokarroh demons.
-They’d jumped them from out of no-where on the way back to her apartment and Ariela with a street fighter’s instinct had backed them off away from the lights of the late night cars into an area she thought she could deal with them.
-She had snarled at Giles to remain behind her as she fought and as he had no weapon he could do nothing but comply.
+Not since Giles had witnessed Buffy Summers jump to her death from Glory’s tower, had he felt so wretched and useless and now here he was in a New York alley, watching Ariela losing a battle with two Pokarroh demons.
+They’d jumped them from out of no-where on the way back to her apartment and Ariela, with a street fighter’s instinct, had backed them off away from the lights of the late night cars and into an area where she thought she could deal with them.
+She had snarled at Giles to remain behind her as she fought and as he had no weapon he could do nothing but helplessly comply.
 It didn’t make him feel any better about the situation though.

 The taller of the demons feinted a move to her left.
-Giles cried out a warning which was enough to startle the demon with such surprise that Ariela had time to react first and swing her sword at its neck.
+Giles cried out a warning which was at least enough to startle the demon and give Ariela time to react first and swing her sword at its neck.
 She found her target and a wave of blood and goo shot across the alley and splattered Giles’ leather jacket.
-But as she grinned, her other opponent turned sharply to Giles, its orange eyes lighting up brightly as it curiously detected its second prey.
-It lunged for him, its bladed arms outstretched.
+But as she grinned, her other opponent turned sharply to Giles, its orange eyes lighting up brightly as it curiously detected him for the first time.
+It had new prey and it lunged for him, its bladed arms outstretched.
 Giles ducked, swerved, stumbled and panicked into garbage cans.
 He crashed to the floor backwards just as the demon was dramatically cut in two from behind.
 Ariela was no longer grinning, instead her trim features were business-like as she addressed him.

 “How the hell did it lock on to you like that?” she asked, offering him a hand up.